-Georgia’s deepwater ports and inland barge terminals support more than 439,000 jobs throughout the state annually and contribute $25 billion in income, $106 billion in sales, and $2.9 billion in state and local taxes to Georgia’s economy.
+Georgia’s deep water ports and inland barge terminals support nearly 561,000 jobs throughout the state annually and contributes $33 billion in income, $140 billion in sales, and $3.8 billion in state and local taxes to Georgia’s economy.

-The Port of Savannah is the largest single container terminal in the United States.
-In FY2018, it handled 4.2 million TEUs (Twenty Foot Equivalent Units) in throughput.
-FY2018 had the highest volume in the Port of Savannah’s history.
+The Port of Savannah is the largest single container terminal in the Western Hemisphere.
+In FY2022 it moved 5.8 million TEUs (Twenty Foot Equivalent Container Units) in throughput, an increase of 8.1% when compared to the previous year.

-The Port of Savannah moved 8.6% of total U.S. containerized loaded cargo volume and more than 19% of the East Coast container trade.
-The port handled 10% of all U.S. containerized exports in FY2018 (USA Trade Online).
+The Port of Savannah moved 21.7% of the East Coast container trade.
+The port handled 12% of all U.S. containerized exports in FY2022 (PIERS-Enterprise).

 The Port of Savannah

 The Port of Savannah offers its customers many advantages:

 - The most global container services among U.S. Southeast & Gulf ports • Transit times as low as 23 days from Asia and 11 days from Europe

 - GPA is owner & operator of the largest single-terminal container facility (Garden City) in the U.S. which also features the longest contiguous dock in the U.S. of nearly 10,000 linear feet

 - One-of-a-kind intermodal infrastructure located on a single terminal served by CSX Transportation & Norfolk Southern Railroad